 These inventors would disappear into the mists of history, and fossil fuel would instead provide an industrializing world with almost all its energy for the next two centuries.
 But Girard et fils were onto something, say a growing number of modern-day inventors, engineers, and researchers.
 The heave of waves and the tug of tides, they say, are about to begin playing a significant role in the world’s energy future.

 In the first commercial-scale signal of that, last October a trio of articulated, cylinder-shaped electricity generators began undulating in the waves off the coast of Portugal.
 The devices look like mechanical sea snakes.
-(In fact, their manufacturer, Scotland’s Pelamis Wave Power Ltd.,
+(In fact, their manufacturer, Scotland’s Pelamis Wave Power Ltd., takes its name from a mythical ancient Greek sea serpent.)

 The completed “wave farm” would feed its collective power onto a single high voltage sea-floor cable, adding to the Portuguese grid about 21 megawatts of electricity.
 That’s enough to power about 15,000 homes.